tekumara/notes/top.md

 - to show only processes containing "elastic": `top -c -p $(pgrep -d',' -f elastic)`

+### Multi-CPU

+Top shows CPU % in terms of a single cpu by default (Irix mode).
+On a 4 CPU system this means you will see up to 400% usage.
+Press `I` to toggle Irix mode to show CPU % of the total number of CPUs, ie: CPU % will only go up to 100%.

+Press `1` to see a breakdown by each CPU.

 ## See also

 Pidstat is a little like top’s per-process summary, but prints a rolling summary instead of clearing the screen, eg: `pidstat 1`